CNBC Awards

 • Expenses: records money spent by the business

-How Chart of Accounts Works
+How the Chart of Accounts Works

 A Chart of Accounts (CoA) is a tool that helps businesses structure their financial transactions clearly and systematically.
 When using a CoA system or software, users log in to access a list of categorized accounts.
 These categories typically include assets, liabilities, equity, revenue, and expenses.